 Hamburg’s Lively Brewing Tradition

-Also on offer at any streetfood market: craft beer from local microbreweries.
+The Hanseatic City of Hamburg is becoming more and more renowned for its innovative craft beer scene.
+The recent growth of this market is also attributable to the work of Hamburg-born Oliver Wesseloh, the incumbent world champion of beer sommeliers and founder of the "Kreativbrauerei Kehrwieder".
+“Having a choice of pale ales, perhaps a Baltic Porter, and an Imperial Stout on the table – that is pure joy to me.
+It is the revitalisation of the beer culture,” says Oliver.
 Only two years ago, the choice of beer in Hamburg’s pubs and clubs was largely confined to appealing lager varieties from a limited number of national breweries.
 However, a lively craft beer scene has evolved in Hamburg in recent years.
 Today there are a number of local breweries that are pursuing Hamburg’s traditional art of brewing.
 Back in the Middle Ages, Hamburg was in fact considered the “brewery” of the Hanseatic League, and the worty flavour of the local beer was owing to the somewhat salty brackish water of the city’s canals.
 Hamburg’s brewing industry had reached its peak with more than 600 breweries around the year 1500, and Oliver and other brewing masters are now reviving this old north German tradition.
 These unique, tasty craft beers cannot be found in just any shop – which is fuelling the trend rather than slowing it down.
 In their quest for local quality products Hamburg’s connoisseurs are willing to go the extra mile.